 For instance, Creative Arts Studio in Royal Oak offers lots for little tough guys, says owner David Fredenburg.
 Although they may not be interested in making jewelry, pottery painting is fun for boys, too.

 “Boys particularly like the clay football helmets and robots that are ready to be painted and fired later,” he says.

 Wheel throwing, in which the guests spin pottery wheels to create pottery objects, is popular with both boys and girls of all ages, he adds.

-But whether kids assemble cars, build bears or paint pottery, make-and-take parties are high on entertainment for kids – and low on energy investment for the parents!
+But whether kids make mosaics or paint pottery, make-and-take parties are high on entertainment for kids – and low on energy investment for the parents!

 This post was originally published in 2010 and has been updated for 2016.